arseniobrown/arseniobrown.github.io/_posts/2023-08-12-Cyber-Threat-Hunting-Lab.md

 3. **Configure Networking:**
    - Set up networking within VMware Workstation to ensure communication between virtual machines and with your host machine.

+4. **Start Exploring:**
+   - With your lab environment up and running, you're ready to delve into the exciting world of threat hunting and detection.
+Follow the lab documentation to embark on various exercises and challenges designed to enhance your cybersecurity skills.